Coast

 Dunlin

-One of the coast’s newest additions this October will be the droop-billed Dunlin.
+One of the coast’s newest additions come October will be the droop-billed Dunlin.
 A late arrival on the coast, most Dunlin leave their high Artic nesting grounds to stage around Hudson and James Bays.
 While there, they molt out of their bright winter plumage into the gray-brown that give them their name.
 It’s this stop that delays their arrival in our state.
 Its populations will peak over the winter at inlets across the North Carolina coast and by early May most will be northbound again.

 Black-bellied Plover